-Sometimes our guides are hired out to lead a Chicago River boat tour, often on a private yacht charter via Anita Dee Yacht Charters.
+Sometimes our walking tour guides are hired out to lead a Chicago River boat tour, often on a private yacht charter via Anita Dee Yacht Charters.
 But the tours from Chicago Detours are mostly either walking tours or cars by bus or sedan.
 They’re quite popular, but it’s fair to say we’re not number one in the whole country.

 So, call it market research or just call it idle musing, but I wanted to think on what, besides discounted prices on Groupon, makes the boat tours so beloved.